chunquedong/Sric/README.md

 ## Removed features from C++

 - no reference, just pointer
-- no class, just struct
 - no header file
+- no implicit copying of large objects
-- no function overload by params
+- no new, delete
 - define one var per statement
 - no constructor
 - no nested class, nested function
+- no class, just struct
 - no namespace, just module
 - no macro
 - no forward declarations
 - no three static
 - no friend class
-- no multiple inheritance
+- no multiple,virtual,private inheritance
-- no i++ only ++i
+- no i++ just ++i
 - no switch auto fallthrough
 - no template overload